Vaishnavrm777/CodeAlpha_NetworkBasedIDS/README.md

 **4️⃣ Import the iso file to virtualbox and run the new instance**

-Quick remainder: Change the network setting to bridged adapter and set promiscuous mode to 'Allow All', before running the server.
+Quick remainder: Change the network setting to bridged adapter and set promiscuous mode to 'Allow All', before running the server(also do it for kali linux).

 ---
 ## Snort Installation